 The era of computers is expected to continue for a long time.
-The population’s need for these technologies has become even more apparent in the “new normal,” with more transactions and processes done virtually to limit physical contact.
+The population’s need for these technologies has become even more apparent in the “new normal,” with virtually more transactions and processes to limit physical contact.

 Even students now take their classes online.
 Add that to the ever-increasing screen time they get, and you’ll probably want to look for more ways to protect their eyes.

 Fortunately, protecting your child’s eyes is easier now more than ever.
 Eyeglasses aren’t just for correcting issues with children’s eyesight; eyeglasses can also help prevent them.